Prodaturu/Obsidian/3 - Main Notes/Function Overloading in C++.md

 #### Definition:

 - Multiple function can have the same name
-	- As long as their parameters are different in type or number
+	- As long as their parameters are:
+		1. Parameters of different type
+		2. Parameter count is different

 - Let's us use same function name for similar tasks

 #### Examples: